 - 1.14.
 With the intention to meet the objectives set out in the previous section, EIOPA has analysed different policy options throughout the policy development process.
-Some of the proposed Guidelines are not expected to have material impact compared to the baseline, however they are proposed for the purpose of clarification and achievement of common understanding.
-These are the cases of Guidelines 1 to 4. - 1.15.
+Proposed Guideline 1 is not expected to have material impact compared to the baseline, however it is proposed for the purpose of clarification and achievement of common understanding. - 1.15.
 The section below reflects the most relevant policy options that have been considered when determining the methods to define the contract boundaries.
 We have also listed relevant options which have been discarded in the policy development process.